Leomelonseeds/UltimaAddons/README.md

 - Mithril Ingot: Formed when shulkers are destroyed by star-like temperatires.
 Gives Speed I when held.
 Used to craft Mithril armor.
 - Dragon Firework: The only firework that can boost elytras in flight.
 Boost is tripled in the End.
 - Bundle: An item that never became obtainable in survival, now has a recipe.
+- Enchanted Dust: Allows enchantments to be obtained through the Cindersmith

+## Enchanting
+Ultima has a fully custom method of obtaining its vanilla and custom enchantments, starting from a resource known as enchanted dust.
+This can then be used in the Cindersmith custom enchanting table to obtain different rarities and levels of enchantments.

+### Enchanted Dust
+Common (vanilla), uncommon, rare, epic, and legendary dust can be obtained via:
+- Chest loot.
+The rarity and amount of dust increases the closer the player is to the world border.
+- Mining.
+The rarity and amount of dust depends on the distance to the world border, fortune, AuraSkills mining luck, and type of ore mined.
+- Grindstone disenchanting.
+Each removed enchant has a chance of giving dust of the enchant's rarity.
+The amount of dust depends on AuraSkills Sorcery level, the level of the enchant, and its rarity if it is a vanilla enchant.

+### Cindersmith
+- A custom enchantment table-like GUI that takes in a gear item (or book), and enchanted dust (instead of the vanilla lapis).
+- Only items that do not already have an enchantment of the rarity of the inputted dust can be enchanted.
+- There is a *reroll* button, which allows you to refresh the enchantment options.
+The cost of rerolling doubles each reroll, and resets when you enchant an item.
+- The enchantment choices are the same rarity as the inputted enchanted dust.
+Common corresponds to vanilla enchants.
+- Placing more enchanted dust produces higher level enchantments.
+- Enchantment cost is determined by its rarity and current/max level.

 ## Shopkeepers
 The plugin also hooks onto Shopkeepers and creates two new types of shopkeepers (combinable), namely: